jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/sorting-and-limits.md

 !!! warning "Performance"
     Setting this to unlimited (0) might cause performance issues or even crashes for very large playlists.

-## Max Play Time
+## Max Playtime

-You can optionally set a maximum play time in minutes for your smart playlist.
+You can optionally set a maximum playtime in minutes for your smart playlist.
 This is useful for:

 - Creating workout playlists that match your exercise duration
 - Setting up Pomodoro-style work sessions with music